 - Asset allocation: One of the ways to divide up the holdings in your portfolio is to do so by asset class.
-The idea is that different assets perform opposite to each other, and you can limit some of your risk by allocating your portfolio according to the type of asset you have.
+The idea is that different assets perform opposite to each other, and you can limit some of your risks by allocating your portfolio according to the type of asset you have.

-- Balance sheet: A statement showing what a company owns, as well as the liabilities the company has, and stating the outstanding shareholder equity.
+- Balance sheet: A statement showing what a company owns, as well as the liabilities the company has and stating the outstanding shareholder equity.

 - Bid: This is the highest price a buyer is willing to pay when buying an investment.
-Today, electronic trading makes it possible for ask and bid to be matched up automatically and almost instantly.
+Today, electronic trading makes it possible to ask and bid to be matched up automatically and almost instantly.

-- Blue chip: You might hear reporters and others refer to “blue chip stocks.”
+- Blue chip: You might hear reporters and others refer to “blue-chip stocks.”
 Blue chips are companies that have a long history of good earnings, good balance sheets, and even regularly increasing dividends.
 These are solid companies that may not be exciting, but they are likely to provide reasonable returns over time.

 - Bond: This is an investment that represents what an entity owes you.
 Essentially, you lend money to a government or a company, and you are promised that the principal will be returned plus interest.